 In developing TPO plans and programs, the TPO will consult with governments, agencies, and officials responsible for other planning activities within the TPO study area that are affected by transportation (including State and local planned growth, economic development, tourism, natural disaster risk reduction, environmental protection, airport operations, or freight movements) or coordinate its planning process with such planning activities.
-In addition, the TPO shall develop the transportation plans and TIPs with due consideration of other related planning activities within the metropolitan area.
-[23 C.F.R.
+In addition, the TPO will develop the transportation plans and TIPs with due consideration of other related planning activities within the metropolitan area.
+[23] C.F.R.
 450.316(a)(3)(b)]

-The TPO will include appropriate Tribal Governments, federal land management agencies, state and local land use management and environmental agencies, including historic preservation in all phases of the TPO plans and programs.
-Technical staff from such agencies will be encouraged to provide input based on agency plans, mitigation strategies, policies, and/or programs.
+The TPO will include appropriate Tribal governments, Federal land management agencies, state and local land use management and environmental agencies including historic preservation in all phases of the TPO plans and programs.
+Technical staff from such agencies will be encouraged to provide input based on agency plans, mitigation strategies, policies and/or programs.
 This input may be provided by electronic communication, participation on committees, or one-on-one meetings.

-Although there are no public lands and/or Indian Tribal Lands in the Florida-Alabama TPO study area, the TPO strives to include Tribal Governments for insight on planning efforts such as the Long Range Transportation Plan, Project Priorities, and other products.
-Generally, correspondence between the TPO and Native American Tribes is conducted using electronic communications.
-The following Native American Tribes are:
+Although there are no public lands and/or Indian Tribal lands in the Bay County TPO study area, the TPO strives to include tribal governments for insight on planning efforts such as the Long Range Transportation Plan, Project Priorities, and other products.
+Generally, correspondence between the TPO and Native American tribes is conducted using electronic communications.
+The following Native American tribes are included: